 - Concentrate more on Binary Trees and Binary Search Trees.
 Learn how to traverse the binary tree in a different order, how to apply BFS and DFS to binary trees.
 You should know how to construct the tree from a given array.
-These questions will help you to provide you the basic foundation for any binary tree problems.
+These questions will help to provide you with the basic foundation for any binary tree problems.

-- Check Arrays and Stacks related questions on Leetcode and GeeksforGeeks.
-Also, take a glance at the Linked List related questions on Leetcode and GeeksforGeeks.
+- Check Arrays and Stacks-related questions on Leetcode and GeeksforGeeks.
+Also, take a glance at the Linked List-related questions on Leetcode and GeeksforGeeks.

 - Their typical response times are anywhere between 1 day to a week.
 Within a week they should definitely get back with the results.
 In case someone fails to contact you then send an email after a week.
-Also, check the link Amazon Phone Interview for more idea.
+Also, check the link Amazon Phone Interview for more ideas.

 Onsite Interview: Once you get selected in the previous round, you will be invited for a loop that will take one full day, consisting of about four to five separate interviews and each of these interviews takes roughly an hour.
 All these rounds will be technical with BR round (All Technical + One Managerial) at the end.
 The exact number of rounds depends upon how you perform in each round and the level you are applying for.
 Now here comes the role of DSA and CS fundamentals to check your coding and problem-solving skill.
 You need to prepare yourself with all your projects, internship, previous experiences, and definitely your coding and problem-solving skill.